Abdelwahab234/EBOOK-project-/README.md

-# EBOOK-project-
-E-Book Library Management System 📚
+🚀 My New Project: E-Book Library Management System 📚 I'm very excited to share one of my latest achievements in software development – a comprehensive system for managing digital book libraries, designed to meet the needs of small to medium-sized libraries 👨‍💻📖

+🔍 About the System:
+A complete and user-friendly solution that offers full control over books, authors, and publishers in an organized and efficient way.
+Developed using Java (Swing) with a SQL Server database.

+🧩 Key Features:

+Modern dashboard with a simple, intuitive interface

+Secure login system with role-based access control

+Complete management of books, authors, and publishers

+Smart multi-criteria search engine

+Accurate reports and detailed statistics

+Secure backup and data protection system

+🖥️ Technologies Used:

+Java SE 8+ with Swing framework

+SQL Server 2016+

+Smooth and user-friendly interface with easy module navigation

 📚 Overview
-A comprehensive digital library management system that provides complete control over e-books, authors, and publishers in an organized and efficient manner.
+A fully digital library management system that gives you complete control over e-books, authors, and publishers in an efficient and well-structured manner.

-🌟 Key Features
+🌟 Main Features

-Integrated dashboard with intuitive user interface
+Integrated dashboard with an intuitive interface

-Secure authentication system with full control capabilities
+Secure authentication system with full permission control

-Complete content management for books with all details
+Full content management for books with all relevant details

-Smart search system with multiple criteria
+Smart search system with advanced filtering options

-Accurate content reports and statistics
+Accurate content reports and performance statistics

 🔧 Technical Components

 User Interface

-Built with Java using Swing framework
+Developed with Java and Swing framework

 Modern and user-friendly design

-Full Arabic language support

-Smooth navigation between system modules
+Smooth navigation between modules

 Database

-Complete SQL Server integration
+Full integration with SQL Server

-Well-structured data model with clear relationships
+Well-structured data model with clear entity relationships

-Advanced querying for search and retrieval
+Advanced search and retrieval queries

-Secure backup system
+Secure and reliable backup system

 ⚡ Core Functionalities

 Book Management

-Register new books with complete details (title, genre, price, ISBN)
+Register new books with complete metadata (title, genre, price, ISBN)

-Modify existing book records
+Edit existing book records

-Remove titles from the system
+Remove books from the system

 Author Management

 Comprehensive author database

-Link authors to related books
+Link authors to their respective books

-Update personal information
+Update personal details

 Publisher Management

-Complete publisher registry
+Complete registry of publishers

-Contact details and basic information
+Contact information and basic details

-Publication and production statistics
+Statistics on publications and outputs

 Search System

 Advanced multi-criteria search

-Detailed search results
+Detailed and structured search results

-Export and print capabilities
+Export and print functionalities

 🖥️ System Requirements

 OS: Windows 10/11 or Linux

 Runtime: Java SE 8 or later